Stars1233/ScienceBoard/vm_config/manual.md

-# Staff Manual of VM Modification
+# Staff Manual of VM Image

 ## Preprocess

 1. Download the image of Ubuntu 22.04 LTS and install it on VMWare Workstation.
     - assuming the VM file to be under `/tmp/VM`;
     - assuming username and password to be `user` and `password`;
+    - assuming `cwd` to be root directory of this repository;

 2. (GUEST) Disable options of 'Blank Screen':